mschuett/rsyslog_awslib/README.md

 This library will create the configured log group and stream on startup.
 It will not setup any retention policy, any tags, KMS encryption, or stream destinations.

+## How to build everything

+The file [ec2_ubuntu_test.sh](ec2_ubuntu_test.sh) contains a build script.
+The script works for EC2 instances with Ubuntu 18.04, a variant for Amazon Linux is prepared but I still have linking problems.